-The property does not lie within an area defined as at risk of river, coastal water or surface flooding.
+The property does not lie within an area defined as at risk of river or coastal water flooding.
 A condition has been applied to the consent to ensure that a surface water management plan is submitted for the written approval of the Council prior to works commencing on site.